ferblape/mapismo-worker-past/README.md

 ## Setup

+First of all, you have to run `npm install` to install dependencies.

-In order for this process to run, some environment variables must be set:
+Also, in order for this process to run, some environment variables must be set:

   - `node_env`: the environment where the app is running
   - `flickr_api_key`: Flickr API key